 - Necessary boxes, cardboard liners, polyethylene bags, wire ties and rolls of strapping tape are stock items available by requisition.

-Specimens representing heated concrete are to be left in the enclosure subject to the same protection as concrete they represent until they are to be broken.
-Cylinders should be left in molds and covered with wet burlap for 48 hours.
-If cylinders remain after the heating period has ended they shall be cured in plastic molds under field conditions until they are to be broken.
+- - Specimens representing heated concrete are to be left in the enclosure subject to the same protection as concrete they represent until they are to be broken.
+Cylinders should be in plastic molds and covered with wet burlap for 48 hours.
+Cylinders left after the heating period has ended shall remain in plastic molds under field conditions until they are to be broken.

 Curing of bridge decks shall be in accordance with Standard Specification 704, wet curing shall be maintained for 7 days and until the concrete has reached a minimum of 3000 psi.

-A set of standard cure specimens should be prepared and tested to verify the compressive strength of each mix design during initial production and for every 500 cubic yards thereafter or once for every project with less than 500 cubic yards.
-Any change in mix design shall also require Standard Cure verification.
-Verification of mix design by Standard Cured specimens may represent multiple concurrent projects using the same mix design.
+A set of QA standard cure specimens shall be prepared and tested to verify the 28-day compressive strength of each mix design during initial production and for every 500 cubic yards thereafter or once for every project with less than 500 cubic yards.
+Any change in mix design shall also require standard cure verification.
+Verification of mix design by standard cure specimens may represent multiple concurrent projects using the same mix design.
 The MoDOT inspector should also prepare QA field cure specimens, for every 500 cubic yards or once for every project with less than 500 cubic yards, to verify the contractor field cure strength results.

-QC/QA field core specimens are used for acceptance of any paving project greater than 7500 sq. yd., except as noted for phased construction, below.
-Since these cores are used in QLA and PWL calculations are used to determine payment, they must be tested at 28 days.
+Both QC and QA field core specimens shall be used for acceptance of any paving project greater than 7500 sq. yd., except as noted for phased construction, below.
+Since these cores are used in QLA and PWL calculations to determine payment, they must be tested at 28 days.
 Cylinder specimens may be made at any time for informational purposes.

-For small quantities (< 7500 sq. yd.) or larger quantities of phased construction exempted from QLA and PWL, a set of QC standard cure cylinder specimens or QC field core specimens shall be tested for compressive strength for every 2000 sq. yd.
+For paving projects with small quantities (< 7500 sq. yd.), or with larger quantities of phased construction exempted from QLA and PWL calculations, either a set of QC standard cure cylinder specimens or QC field core specimens shall be tested for compressive strength for every 2000 sq. yd.
 Testing of QC cores/cylinders may discontinue once opening strength and/or design strength has been achieved.

 All cylinders are to be tested using a neoprene cap in a steel extrusion controller placed on each end of the cylinder.
 The neoprene caps have 6 1/8 in. diameters and are 1/2 in. thick.
 The caps are made from neoprene and no substitution of material or cap is to be made.
 A 50 durometer neoprene cap is used for concrete with a cement factor of less than 7.5 sacks per yard.
 Otherwise, a 60 durometer neoprene cap is used.
 The caps should be replaced if worn or after a maximum of 100 cylinder breaks.